Daniel Lewis Lee: Spokane City Hall bombing

 On April 29, 1996, Lee transported and placed a pipe bomb filled with nails made by Kehoe at the historic city hall of Spokane, Washington.
 The blast broke a window and spread shrapnel up to two blocks away.
 As the explosion occurred at around 3:00 a.m., the bomb did not hurt or kill anyone.
 The bombing was connected to two earlier bombs, detonated as part of a bank robbery in front a U.S. Bank and The Spokesman-Review newspaper office in Spokane Valley on April 1.
-Federal authorities also investigated potential ties to the nearby murder trial of a Hells Angels member and an upcoming Lilac Bloomsday Run celebration, which was set place to take place at Riverfront Park, located directly next to the city hall.
+Federal authorities also investigated potential ties to the nearby murder trial of a Hells Angels member and an upcoming Lilac Bloomsday Run celebration, which was set to take place at Riverfront Park, located directly next to the city hall.
 Kehoe's brother, Cheyne, told police of Kehoe's involvement in 1998, and that the city hall bombing was intended to "start upheaval in American society" to ease along the establishment of their white ethnostate.